zhaoziheng/SAT-DS/README.md

 Based on this data collection, we build an universal segmentation model for 3D radiology scans driven by text prompts (check this [repo](https://github.com/zhaoziheng/SAT) and our [paper](https://arxiv.org/abs/2312.17183)).

+The data collection will continuously growing, stay tuned!

 ### Hightlight
 🎉 To save your time from downloading and preprocess so many datasets, we offer shortcut download links of 42/72 datasets in SAT-DS, which allow re-attribution with licenses such as CC BY-SA.
 Find them in [dropbox](https://www.dropbox.com/scl/fo/gsr7wqh9s5wc2rfsmg08j/AJ98Hfn-FbkroCEXDEIlgkw?rlkey=ubx2nkisroks3vbkopgm3jxyz&st=60l9ybda&dl=0).